EOA-Blockchain-Labs/ethereumonarm/docs/kintsugi/kintsugi-testnet.rst

 Now, we need to set some ``env`` variables and run the deposit script:

-Use your favourite editor (vim, for instance):
+Use your favorite editor (vim, for instance):

 .. prompt:: bash $